Cheap doses of heroin are flooding the United States leading to more overdoses than ever.

 Heroin addiction can be treated and controlled with the right approach.
 Anyone seeking this type of treatment should do some research to determine if a facility has adequate expertise in treating this addiction specifically as it is one of the most difficult to overcome.
 A long-term, residential facility is highly recommended because they offer a safe, supportive environment that allows the individual to relax and focus all their energy on healing.
 All activities and courses are designed to address specific factors that played a role in the addiction, while also instilling an improved sense of self-esteem and a set of skills the person can rely on once they complete treatment and enter the outside world again.

-There is a broad range of treatment approaches such as traditional, holistic, faith-based and Indigenous/Native American programs.
+There is a broad range of treatment approaches such as traditional, faith-based and Indigenous/Native American programs.
 Depending on the person’s needs, physical health, preferences and financial status, there is an agenda for any contingency.
 There is a need for caution when it comes to choosing a program that relies on drugs such as methadone as part of the treatment process.
 Many addicts have learned that they traded their opiate addiction for a methadone addiction, so this might not be the best course of treatment to consider.

 Another practical aspect of therapy for heroin addiction is known as Cognitive Behavioral Therapy.
 This therapy helps patients to recognize and avoid situations where they may be tempted to use heroin.
 CBT lasts only 16 weeks at most, which is a relatively short period when compared to other forms of therapy.
 The fact that it can be effectively implemented in a relatively short time makes it attractive for use alongside other forms of treatment.
 Additionally, this therapy is flexible enough to be used on a wide range of patients.